robert-7/Go-Board-Game/README.md

 ## Building and Running

-Building requires the OpenGL and DevIL libraries imported.
 To build and run the binary, simply run `make && ./main`.
 To clean up, run `make clean`.